|

 Discover an ancient underworld in the Margaret River region.

-There are over 150 limestone caves dotted along the Leeuwin-Naturaliste ridge in the Margaret River region.
-Here you can find the best caves in the region that are open to the public.
+Did you know there are over 150 limestone caves dotted along the Leeuwin-Naturaliste ridge in the Margaret River region– Filled with magnificent stalactite and stalagmites, coloured beds of rock layered over centuries – And here you can find the best caves in the region that are open to the public.

 Ngilgi Cave

-Formerly called Yallingup Cave, Ngilgi Cave is located on Caves Road between Dunsborough and Yallingup, around a 35-minute drive north of Margaret River.
-Discovered in 1899, it was the first cave in WA open to tourists and has remained one of the most popular destinations in the Margaret River region ever since.
+Ngilgi Cave is located on Caves Road between Dunsborough and Yallingup, around a 35-minute drive north of Margaret River.
+Discovered in 1899, it was the first cave in Western Australia open to visitors and remains one of the region’s most popular attractions.

 Ngilgi Cave, Margaret River